-The next thing you wanna do is understanding at which times your dog poops.
+The next thing you wanna do is understand at which times your dog poops.
 I mentioned earlier possible times where a dog or puppy tends to poop.

 Of course, every dog is different according to its personality, age, health concerns, and many other reasons.
-So, your dog might have a whole different potty schedule that you didn’t recognize, resulting in him used poops on the couch or on the bed.
+So, your dog might have a whole different potty schedule that you didn’t recognize, resulting in him getting used to poop on the couch or on the bed.

 After observing the relevant times during the day, take the dog out at specific times.
 You will be definitely amazed at how quickly it can be solved.

 By the way, here is how to change your dog’s poop schedule.

 As I mentioned earlier, not giving enough time to spend outdoors is one of the main reasons your dog poops on the couch.

 Let him wander outdoors on grasses and spend some time there.
 It will start to poop as it gets stimulated enough to do that.
 So, no panics anymore.

 If possible, you can play a bit with the dog.
 It will help him speed up the bowel movements, resulting in immediate peeing and pooping.